 Add Your Teen’s Insurance to Your Policy

 If you decide to purchase a new car for your teen, you might want to know if he must buy his own insurance policy.
-The answer is NO. Having a good credit score doesn’t apply to decreasing your premium for your teen.
+The answer is NO. A good credit score doesn’t apply to decreasing your premium for your teen.
 Your teen is also not yet legal enough to sign the agreement alone.
 You still need to co-sign the contract as his legal guardian.

 Students (Teenage Drivers) With Good Grades Earn Insurance Discounts

 Teen’s good grades earn a discount on your policy.
 If he is on the dean’s list, an honor student, or has an average of B, almost 15% can be applied to your discount on your auto insurance.
 Higher premiums are given because of the teens’ lack of proficiency in driving.
 But with good grades in school, you may avail of the discount.
-The explanation for this is that students who ace in studies are more responsible.
+The explanation is that students who ace in studies are more responsible.

 Older Cars Are Cheaper To Insure

-Good Driving Records of Teenage Drivers can Earn You Insurance Discounts
+Good Driving Records of Teenage Drivers Can Earn You Insurance Discounts

 Since teen drivers often commit accidents and offenses, it is an achievement for them if they can make a clean driving record.
 There goes the advantage of taking a driving education.
 The more they are knowledgeable about proper driving and have more practice as they drive, the more their driving skills will upgrade.
-These will make them good drivers and might be earning a good reward for discounts.
+These will make them good drivers and might earn a good reward for discounts.

 Teenage Drivers Bound To College Get Insurance Discounts